 Warning: Washed, packed cells are depleted of clotting factors.
 The physician must monitor the quantity of washed cells returned to the patient and supplement the washed, packed cells with fresh frozen plasma and platelets if required for hemostasis.

-Warning: In accordance with applicable current guidelines and standards, a transfusion filter designed to retain particles potentially harmful to the patient should be used when returning processed concentrated RBCs.
+Warning: In accordance with FDA guidelines and AABB standards, a transfusion filter designed to retain particles potentially harmful to the patient should be used when returning processed concentrated RBCs.